Jose-Medrano/Gui-Game/README.md

   appear from past movements.
 When the player reaches the goal then the goal square takes up the whole screen then the game disappears if there are no more levels to complete.

-Short Response
-  1.) mkdir -p fooBar/dirdir

-  2.) rm *deleteTheseFiles*

-  3.) ls -Rt | more

-JavaFX Questions
-  1.)
-An alternative to writing the EventHandler
-      MyKeyHandler.setOnAction(new EventHandler<ActionEvent> () {
-        public void handle(ActionEvent e) {
-          //Code goes here
-        }
-      }

-  2.)
-The group class is utilized to keep track of all the objects that will be
-      displayed on the main scene.
-It acts as a container.